 We love math in our homeschool, it just comes naturally.
 Despite just finishing 6th grade we have jumped straight into Algebra.
 I mean why wait?
 Carry on reading for our Teaching Textbooks review, and why we have chosen TT for our high school math curriculum.

-Unless you have been hiding under a giant rock (to be honest due to the last few years, I feel like I have!) you will have heard of Teaching Textbooks.
-It has been a trusted homeschool math curriculum for many years.
+Unless you have been hiding under a giant rock (to be honest due to the last few years, I feel like I have!) you will have heard of Teaching Textbooks math.
+It has been a trusted homeschool algebra curriculum for many years.
 As we headed toward high school I wanted to find the very best math curriculum I could.

 I knew I couldn’t teach him, despite being very good at math myself it has been a very long time since I have been at school!
 Therefore, I needed to find a complete math curriculum that would grade and teach with very little parent intervention.

 Teaching Textbooks came on my radar as I was just about to pull the trigger on another math curriculum, so I wanted to try Teaching Textbooks on a trial basis before.
 Carry on reading our detailed Teaching Textbooks review and see why we love it for high school.

 **Disclosure: I was compensated for my time to write this post.
 As always, all thoughts and opinions are my own.
 I only share resources that I would use with my own family and those that I believe other homeschool families will enjoy.
 There may be affiliate links in this post.**

 What is Teaching Textbooks?

 Teaching Textbooks is a full math curriculum for grades 3 right through to pre-calculus.

 There are multiple ways you can use Teaching Textbooks, you can use it online, offline, or if you prefer on paper.
 We prefer to do a mixture of both PC and paper, however, we have used it on the IPad too.